Rules

 1. Scramble events may be held during the year, based on schedule.
 Up to 6 players per team can play, but only 4 players will play any given hole.
 Captains will decide which team members play each hole.
 Teams are allowed to consist of less than 6 players (1-5) may play in the scramble if team members are not available.
 However, this is an end of the year event where everyone in the league is encouraged to play on the same night (and stay for a beverage).

 2. If the team has 6 players, each player must play 6 holes (and sit out 3 holes).
 If the team has 5 players, each player must play at least 7 holes (and sit out at least 1 hole).
 If the team has 4 players, each player will play all 9 holes.
 If the team has less than 4 players, the team must play the scramble with less shots to choose from.
-The event will be handicapped and prize money for 1st, 2nd, 3rd, and 4th place will be awarded.
+The event will be handicapped and prize money for 1st place will be awarded.

 3. Each team will be given a scramble handicap, computed as the sum of the following: